News & Events

 MU Architectural Studies is partnering with CoMET/PedNet and the City of Columbia on an exciting community project.
 Led by Ast Teaching Professor Michael Goldschmidt, students in the Sustainable Technologies class proposed bus shelter designs to meet criteria outlined by COMO Connect (formerly Columbia Transit), the Office of Sustainability, and the Office of Cultural Affairs.
 Shelters were required to be sustainable, modular, fully accessible, attractive to riders, and include components that allow for public art.

 Seven concepts were presented and made available for public input and voting.
-The community outreach project is featured in the 2015 Vanguard magazine.

 Highest Number of Doctoral Dissertations from MU Department of Architectural Studies